Locations

 Why This Indicator Matters

 Maine has the oldest median age in the United States, so drawing in new residents from other states and other countries is important for the economy.
-In light of the national and state discussions about immigration, it is helpful to know how many immigrants live in Maine's 16 counties.
-Maine is 43rd in the nation based on the percentage of their population that is foreign born for 2021.
-Percent foreign-born by state
+Maine is 46th in the nation based on the percentage of their population that is foreign born for 2023.

 show more